-Are you trying to juggle multiple tasks as a mom?
+Are you trying to “do it all” as a busy mom?
+Learn how to juggle multiple tasks as a mom.

 If you sat down and listed out all of your responsibilities, how long with the list be?
 You’re a wife, a mother, a homemaker… You might have a job, volunteer responsibilities and responsibilities to your aging parents, grandparents or neighbors.
 Perhaps you’re dealing with a child that is struggling in school or a friend who is going through a rough time right now.
 It can be a lot to handle.